Census Records

-Every household listed below was found in the census and matched to the family using age, address, marriage details, and birthplace.
+Every household below was matched to the family using age, address, marriage details, and birthplace.
 Links go to the relevant person pages.

 Furlong Stannie & Alice Furlong